-This halloumi sandwich is a satisfying lunch or quick weeknight dinner option!
+This grilled halloumi sandwich is a satisfying lunch or quick weeknight dinner option!
 Halloumi slices and onions are cooked in a grill pan (or skillet) and layered with tomatoes, lettuce, and a tangy garlic mayo.
 You can make this hearty sandwich in only about 15 minutes!

 Have you tried halloumi cheese yet?
 If not, you need to give it a go!
-This semi-hard cheese is so special because it can take direct heat well (like from a grill), getting nice and soft without totally turning to a melty puddle.
+This cheese is so special because it can take direct heat well (like from a grill), getting nice and soft without totally turning to a melty puddle.
 That makes it a great option to serve in a sandwich like this one, layered with other fresh ingredients.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!